 The first three Furnace books have been released on audio by Brilliance Publishing.

 Click the links for more information!

-The last two books, Fugitives and Execution, are currently in the process of being released by Tantor.
+The last two books, Fugitives and Execution, are published via Tantor.

 A different narrator, but the same great story!
 Click the links for more!